habuka036/wakame-vdc-wiki/Home.md

 * Wakame-vdc is a virtual datacenter.
 You may have heard of virtual machines.
 Those virtualize a single computer.
 What Wakame-vdc does is virtualize an entire datacenter.
 More on that on the [[virtual datacenter concept|virtual-datacenter-concept]] page.

 * Wakame-vdc is an IaaS (Infrastructure as a Service) cloud computing framework.
-Basically you can set it up and offer actual sever infrastructure *"up in the cloud"*.
+Basically you can set it up and offer server infrastructure *"up in the cloud"*.
 Users can control Wakame-vdc through a web browser.
 That means you can for example set up Wakame-vdc on your servers, and then hire out virtual servers to users.
 Some of the companies [[currently using Wakame-vdc|home#usage]] do just that.

 Wakame-vdc is free open source software.
 The source is freely available on [Github](https://github.com/axsh/wakame-vdc) and everybody is welcome to contribute to development or distribute the software.
 (Within the rules of the LGPL license)